doraeneko/simple_net/README.md

 Tests are written with `pytest` and require a Keras installation, since they also check the transformation part.
 Most of the tests create a Keras layer `K`, create a prediction `K(I)` for a random input `R`, transform `K` into a `simple_net` layer `L` and test whether `K(I) = L(I)`.
+There is also a test that uses a simple Keras net for recognizing single japanese Kanji characters.